Analysis of European colonialism and colonization: Varieties of colonialism

-Historians generally distinguish two main varieties established by European colonials: the first is settler colonialism, where farms and towns were established by arrivals from Europe.
-Second, exploitation colonialism, purely extractive and exploitative colonies whose primary function was to develop economic exports.
+Historians generally distinguish two main varieties established by European colonials: the first is settler colonialism, where the European settlers seized the land by genociding the natives and establishing their own settlements.
+Second, exploitation colonialism, purely extractive and exploitative colonies whose primary function was exploitation of natural resources to enrich Europe or Europeans.
 These frequently overlapped or existed on a spectrum.